 It incorporates data collection from the three countries using NFC tags and blockchain technology to provide detailed supply chain insights and ensure regulatory compliance for the brand.

-“Our system captures the supply chain of a product from cradle to grave, in real-time,” says company founder Bilal Bhatti.
+“Our system captures the supply chain of a product from cradle to grave, in real-time,” said company Founder Bilal Bhatti.
 “By integrating it into existing planning and management systems, factories and brands can gather and verify the flow of material and their social and environmental data in real-time.
 Data is added to a public blockchain so it is extremely hard to tamper with, further increasing trust.
-When a product is finalised, consumers can scan an NFC tag or QR-code to view the entire journey a product has travelled, which craftsmen were involved in the production, and if they have been paid fairly.”
+When a product is finalized, consumers can scan an NFC tag or QR-code to view the entire journey a product has traveled, which craftsmen were involved in the production, and if they have been paid fairly.”

 Personalization